linkedin/DuaLip/docs/demo/index.rst

 =================

 Through the following examples, we show detailed demos on how to use this solver.
 We showcase two common use cases by focusing on two example problems.
-For each problem we answer the following:
+For each problem, we answer the following questions:

 #.
 How to translate the problem mathematically to get :math:`A,b,c` and :math:`\mathcal{C}_i`.
 #.
 How to formulate the training data.